Interested in tooth stain removal in Lincoln, NE?

 Is tooth stain removal, teeth whitening for everyone?

 Teeth whitening, or tooth stain removal, is a comfortable and safe way to get a brilliant smile.
 Treatment time and results can vary depending upon the level of staining and, ultimately, the desired whiteness.
 Bridges, crowns, fillings, and veneers will not whiten.
+However, replacing amalgam fillings with white, mercury-free fillings might be an excellent option.

 How old do you need to be to do teeth whitening?